foo290/My-protfolio-website/README.md

 # My Portfolio
-## I created a website for my own portfolio which you can access through <a href='https://mydigitalprofile.herokuapp.com'>this link</a>.
+I created a website for my own portfolio which you can access through <a href='https://mydigitalprofile.herokuapp.com'>My Portfolio</a>, as i did'nt bought a domain name yet.

 ## Deployment Configurations
 ### Procfile